 Nicholas Buck, PhD

-I am a scholar of religion, ethics, and politics currently serving on faculty in the Department of Philosophy and Religion at American University.
+I currently serve on the faculty in the Department of Philosophy and Religion at American University.
 My training and research lie at the intersections of religious studies, moral and political philosophy, and the philosophy of religion.
-Along with broad interests in these disciplines, I also have a background in the Christian tradition, which much of my work engages.
+Along with these broad interests, I also have a background in the Christian tradition, which much of my work engages.

 More information about my academic background can be found in my curriculum vitae, and a record of most of my published writing can be found here.